mawilson1234/finetune-lm/README.md

 - `kl_max_samples`: default is `None` (all samples may be used)
 - `kl_reduction`: default is `'none'`.
 It is recommended you don't modify this.
 - `output_dir`: Used to store the output directory name.
 This will be determined automatically.
+- `test_output_file_prefix`: Set the prefix of the output file containing per-token surprisals for each sentence of each test dataset.
+Default is the model name, with "/" replaced by "-".

 #### `OptimizationArguments`